mjancarik/merkur/docs/docs/router-plugin.md

  - name - route defined name
  - data - route arguments

 Returns url for route name with filling route pattern with data.
+If you define `protocol` and `host` settings in createRouter options then the url address generated from link method will be absolute.

 ### redirect
  - url - redirecting url